Gideon Fell: Television

 The Seat of the Scornful was adapted as a 1956 episode of the BBC Sunday Night Theatre.
 Fell was portrayed by Finlay Currie.

+Till Death Do Us Part was adapted for Italy's RAI network in 1982.
+Titled Tre colpi di fucile, Fell was played by Giampiero Albertini.

 Radio

 Fell appeared in several original BBC radio dramas written by Carr.
 The first was a three-part serial, Who Killed Matthew Corbin? broadcast on 7 December 1939 (part 1), 7 January 1940 (part 2) and 14 January 1940 (part 3).
 This was followed a month later by The Black Minute broadcast on 14 February 1940 and then The Devil in the Summerhouse broadcast on 14 October 1940.
 These starred Gordon McLeod as Fell.

 Fell returned in The Dead Sleep Lightly broadcast by the BBC on 23 August 1943, voiced by Milton Rosmer.
 Carr's The Clock Strikes Eight (which includes a clue recycled from Who Killed Matthew Corbin?) was broadcast on 18 May 1944, for the anthology series Appointment with Fear.
 Richard George played Fell.

 In 1946, Abraham Sofaer played Fell in another version of The Devil in the Summer House for the BBC Light Programme.
 The story was again adapted in 1947 with Julian Mitchell.

 In 1959, The Hollow Man was adapted for Saturday Night Theatre, with Norman Shelley as Fell.

 Donald Sinden played Dr. Fell in a series of eight BBC Radio adaptations of Carr's novels from 1997 to 2001.